nathaliaavalentim/portfolio/README.md

 ## Social Network with GraphQL, Node.js, and React
 A social networking application built with GraphQL, Node.js, and React.
 This project demonstrates my capability to create complex, interactive web applications with modern web technologies and API architectures.

+## AppExpenses Flutter
+AppExpenses Flutter is a personal expense tracking app developed using Flutter, designed to help users manage their finances in a simple and intuitive way.
+It offers features such as adding expenses, viewing expense charts, and categorizing expenditures.
+The goal is to assist users in tracking their financial habits and making more informed financial decisions.

 ---

 Each project in this portfolio reflects my dedication to learning and applying a wide range of technologies to solve real-world problems.
 Feel free to explore the code and see how I approach different challenges in software development.